spandex-project/spandex/README.md

   write!
 This library is in charge of handling the state management of spans, and the adapter is just in charge of generating certain values and ultimately sending the values to the service.

-## Attention

-This library could use some work!
-I've become unexpectedly busy lately, so I haven't had the time I thought I would to work on it.
-Any contributions, to things like sampling, strict mode, different storage strategies and the like would be greatly appreciated.

 ## Installation